 Native Instruments' Reaktor is a powerful and flexible software environment for creating, modifying, and playing synthesizers, samplers, sequencers, drum machines, effects, and more.
 With just a bit of programming you can easily integrate BLOCKS into your Reaktor ensembles.
 (Click here if you'd like to use the Seaboard RISE and GRAND with Reaktor.)

 Several uploads in the Reaktor User Library include support for MPE.
 The "Midi Polyphonic Expression" Reaktor Block, for example, allows you to use eight MPE channels in a Reaktor Blocks patch.
-Simply use BLOCKS Dashboard to edit the behavior of your Lightpad or Seaboard Block, setting MPE mode to ON and a Channel Range of 2–9.
+Simply use ROLI Dashboard to edit the behavior of your Lightpad or Seaboard Block, setting MIDI Mode to MPE, MPE Zone: Lower, and No. MIDI Channels to 8.

 The ROLI Seaboard Aggregator includes support for up to 10 channels of MPE data, and MultiExp uses this to pair it with a semi-modular synth in an ensemble designed for MPE instruments like the Seaboard and Lightpad Blocks.

 This tutorial will introduce a new Reaktor instrument that supports all of the Seaboard and Lightpad Blocks' MPE channels.
 We'll pair this instrument to a simple subtractive synthesizer, showing how to incorporate the Seaboard and Lightpad Blocks into your Reaktor creations.